eclipse/imagen/docs/guide/color/index.md

 `ColorSpace` object of the source image `ColorModel` which must not be null.

-JAI does not attempt to verify that the `ColorModel` of the destination image is consistent with the `ColorSpace` parameter.
+ImageN does not attempt to verify that the `ColorModel` of the destination image is consistent with the `ColorSpace` parameter.
 To ensure that this is the case, a compatible `ColorModel` must be provided via an `ImageLayout` in the `RenderingHints` (see [Section